Portrait miniature: England

+The period also produced an exceptional painter in enamel on copper, Henry Bone R.A.
+(1755-1864).
+Bone expanded the size of miniatures that could be produced, working on historical and contemporary portraits, religious and mythical scenes, and old masters.
+He became the only enamel painter to achieve Royal Academy membership and was appointed as enameller to Kings George III, George IV, and William IV.

 Colonial India

 The portrait miniature was also used as a tool for notoriety, respect, and promotion especially for the British in Colonial India.
 Young soldiers sent to India were often done so under the impression that their tour of duty would elevate their status in society, secure a promotion, and prepare them for marriage upon their return.
 The climate in British occupied India proved to be harsh on complexion and many in British society regarded the physical change harshly.
 Young men had their portrait commissioned upon arrival to India for mothers, sisters, and spouses to prove that their health and safety were of no concern.
 The portraits were commissioned by the soldiers to send back to families, many of the portrait miniatures were created by British artists temporarily in India.
 One such artist was John Smart.
-Smart spent 1785-1795 in Madras where he was highly sought after by British soldiers.
+Smart spent 1785–1795 in Madras where he was highly sought after by British soldiers.
 Portrait miniatures commissioned in Colonial India made from ivory are very different from the ones created with canvas and oil; not only due to the cost of the commission themselves but also due to the fragility and risk of packing and shipment.
 Shipment of ivory portrait miniatures were often taxed more heavily because of the higher risk of damage or loss.
 Due to the importance placed on status and the cost of shipping, many scholars have concluded the portrait miniatures not only point to the new methods of artistry but also the cultural history of the portrait miniature in Colonial India.